open-mmlab/mmocr/docs/en/tutorials/dataset_types.md

 ## General Introduction

-To support the tasks of text detection, text recognition and key information extraction, we have designed some new types of dataset which consist of **loader** and **parser** to load and parse different types of annotation files.
+To support the tasks of text detection, text recognition and key information extraction, we have designed some new types of dataset which consist of **loader** , **backend**, and **parser** to load and parse different types of annotation files.
 - **loader**: Load the annotation file.
-There are two types of loader, `HardDiskLoader` and `LmdbLoader`
+We now have a unified loader, `AnnFileLoader`, which can use different `backend` to load annotation from txt.
+The original `HardDiskLoader` and `LmdbLoader` will be deprecated.
+- **backend**: Load annotation from different format and backend.
+  - `LmdbAnnFileBackend`: Load annotation from lmdb dataset.
+We have support for reading annotation files from the full lmdb dataset (with images and annotations).
+It is now possible to read lmdb datasets that commonly used in academia.
+We have also equipped it with a new dataset conversion tool, [recog2lmdb](https://github.com/open-mmlab/mmocr/blob/main/tools/data/utils/recog2lmdb.py), that converts the recognition dataset to lmdb format, see [PR982](https://github.com/open-mmlab/mmocr/pull/982) for more details.
-  - `HardDiskLoader`: Load `txt` format annotation file from hard disk to memory.
+  - `HardDiskAnnFileBackend`: Load annotation file with raw hard disks storage backend.
+The annotation format can be either txt or lmdb.
-  - `LmdbLoader`: Load `lmdb` format annotation file with lmdb backend, which is very useful for **extremely large** annotation files to avoid out-of-memory problem when ten or more GPUs are used, since each GPU will start multiple processes to load annotation file to memory.
+  - `PetrelAnnFileBackend`: Load annotation file with petrel storage backend.
+The annotation format can be either txt or lmdb.
+  - `HTTPAnnFileBackend`: Load annotation file with http storage backend.
+The annotation format can be either txt or lmdb.
 - **parser**: Parse the annotation file line-by-line and return with `dict` format.
 There are two types of parser, `LineStrParser` and `LineJsonParser`.
   - `LineStrParser`: Parse one line in ann file while treating it as a string and separating it to several parts by a `separator`.
 It can be used on tasks with simple annotation files such as text recognition where each line of the annotation files contains the `filename` and `label` attribute only.
   - `LineJsonParser`: Parse one line in ann file while treating it as a json-string and using `json.loads` to convert it to `dict`.
 It can be used on tasks with complex annotation files such as text detection where each line of the annotation files contains multiple attributes (e.g. `filename`, `height`, `width`, `box`, `segmentation`, `iscrowd`, `category_id`, etc.).